A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs: Conclusions

 \section{Conclusions}

-In this manuscript, we adapted meta-heuristics used in combinatorial optimization problems to solve nearest neighbor queries.
-In this sense, we introduced three near-neighbor search structures, namely, APG*, APG*-R, and BS, based on an underlying search graph that resembles the $k$-nearest neighbor graph of the database along with long-links that naturally arise with the construction algorithm.
+In this manuscript, we adapted the Beam Search (BS) metaheuristic to solve nearest neighbor queries and introduce the use of logarithmic neighborhoods (BS-Log) to create the underlying search graph.
+Moreover, we also introduce an additional method BS-LogSat based on selecting a small subset of the logarithmic neighborhood.
 We give a broad review of the related state of the art and provide an insightful explanation of our methods.
-Our main effort was in improving the search speed without reducing the quality of the search results.
-These objectives were reached for a large number of datasets, all of them with a plethora of dimensions, sizes, and domains.
-We also aimed to reduce the number of parameters for the indexes, since parameter tuning put a significant barrier to potential users; however, it remains an open problem to find complete sets of parameters automatically.
+Our primary effort was to improve the search speed without reducing the quality of the search results and producing relatively small data structures.
+These objectives were reached for several datasets, all of them with a plethora of dimensions, sizes, and domains.
+We also aimed to reduce the number of parameters for the indexes, since parameter tuning puts a significant barrier to potential users; for instance, our BS-Log and BS-LogSat need only a single parameter to work, i.e., the size of the beam.
+An efficient and effective index with minimal user intervention is elusive.
+Still, we believe our work is a milestone in this direction, and this goal deserves effort from the research community.

-Among the compared indexes, we tested some working in general metrics and some others specialized on vector spaces, in particular for the Euclidean distance.
-We included several prominent similarity search methods in our comparison, that is, E\textsuperscript{2}LSH, the Rank Cover Tree, the Fast Library for Approximate Nearest Neighbor, and K Nearest References indexes.
-Our experimental study found that our indexes perform significantly better in most of our benchmarking datasets than the state-of-the-art alternatives in both search speed and quality of the result set.
-Since the construction algorithm is tightly linked with its underlying search algorithm, the memory of the resulting graph is also smaller than alternative search algorithms reaching similar performances.
+Our experimental study found that our indexes achieve competitive performances in most of our benchmarking datasets, as compared with state-of-the-art alternatives.
+The memory requirements of our graph are smaller than alternative search algorithms reaching similar performances.

+Similarly, it is interesting to notice that HNSW is blazing fast; this is due to its high-performance algorithm and its highly optimized implementations using SIMD instructions, a set of instructions found in modern CPUs.
+Our indexes are also open-source and written in the Julia language.
+Distance functions are optimized through the Julia native machinery, that in many cases, achieves competitive implementations similar to that produced by many low-level optimizations.
+In our experiments, we observed a sustained five to ten-fold speedup improvement in the brute force implementation of FAISS and ours.
+Despite this, our BS indexes are also competitive in many aspects.
+Our implementation also accepts user-defined distance functions smoothly and efficiently; this feature can be exploited in exploratory data analysis and other data-science tasks.